susannegov/susannegov.github.io/about.markdown

 ---
-layout: default
+layout: page
 title: About
+permalink: /about/
 ---
-# About page

-This page tells you a little bit about me.
+This is a test.